yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/oracle_access_manager_integration.md

 ### cURL testing utility

 To test the integration steps, the cURL testing utility is used to POST requests to API Gateway.
-This utility is available from [curl / Download](http://curl.haxx.se/download.html).
+This utility is available from [cURL Downloads](http://curl.haxx.se/download.html).

 Alternatively, you can use any client capable of sending HTTP POST requests with HTTP basic authentication.